Selvam-DG/C_Program/README.md

 - A function can be called either by value or by reference.
 - Pointers can be used to make a function return more than one value simultaneously in an indirect manner.
 - Arguments can generally be passed to functions in one of the two ways:
-    (a) sending the values of the arguments
+    - sending the values of the arguments
-    (b) sending the addresses of the arguments
+    - sending the addresses of the arguments
 #### Recursion:
 - A function is called ‘recursive’ if a statement within the body of a function calls the same function
 - if you are to store five numbers then we can store them in five different variables, an array, a linked list, a binary tree, etc. All these different ways of organizing the data are known as data structures